learnk8s/learnk8s.io/src/advancedKubectl/content.md

 At the moment, the plugin mechanism unfortunately doesn't yet support command completion.
 This means that you need to fully type the plugin names, as well as any arguments for the plugins.

 However, there is an open [**feature request**](https://github.com/kubernetes/kubectl/issues/585) for this in the kubectl GitHub repository.
-So, it is possible that this feature will be implemented some time in the future.
+So, it is possible that this feature will be implemented sometime in the future.

 <!-- #### Distribute your own plugins via krew